Lois Bloom: Research

 Bloom's research helped usher in a semantic revolution in the field of language acquisition.
 Linguist and philosopher Noam Chomsky hypothesized a “language acquisition device”—hard-wired structures in the brain dedicated to language acquisition—to account for the speed with which infants learn language.
 In contrast, Bloom's research, according to The New York Times, "pioneered the new trend" of examining children's two-word utterances for semantic intent as well as word distribution.
 By focusing on the semantics of children's utterances, she demonstrated that language reflects how children make meaning out of their previously non-linguistic representations of knowledge.

 Throughout her career, Bloom remained focused on placing the child, and his or her environment, at the center of her research.
 In her keynote address at Boston University's 25th Conference on Language development, Bloom discussed her concern that advances in technology allowed researchers to study a child's utterances while ignoring the context in which the child produces that language.
 In The Intentionality Model and Language Acquisition, she refers to the "authority of the child"—of central importance is the child's contents of mind, which he or she expresses through language and behavior.
 According to Bloom's theory, interaction with the world, and the feedback that results, drives development.
 The intentionality model Bloom developed with researcher Erin Tinker depicts language development as the result of engagement and effort.
 It takes work to acquire language, and engagement with one's environment motivates the child to do that work.
 Knowledge of language, according to this model, exists at the intersection of use, content, and form—all are necessary for language to develop.
 Based on her findings that highly emotional babies are slower to learn language, Bloom theorized that babies learn best when they are able to focus on the environment, rather than on their own feelings.

-Bloom contributed two corpora in the CHILDES database.
-The Bloom70 corpus comprises recordings and transcripts she collected for her dissertation, and Bloom73 consists of recordings of her daughter Allison as a child.
+Bloom contributed three longitudinal corpora to the CHILDES database.
+These files comprise the recordings and transcripts of three children's language development (Eric, Gia, and Peter) that Bloom collected for her dissertation.